gadenbuie/phenoptrExamples/README.md

-# phenoptrExamples - Example data for use with the `phenoptr` package
+# phenoptrExamples - Extended examples for use with the `phenoptr` package

 <style type="text/css">
 img {